Luis Maria Baca Grant No. 4

 By 1948 Crestone had declined to its post-war population of 40 souls, mostly retired folks and cowboys who worked on The Grant, as the Baca Grant was called locally.
 In 1950 the last private owner of the Grant, Alfred Collins, died.
-In 1951 the property was sold to the Newhall Land and Farming Company which held it until 1962 when, retaining the mineral rights, Newhall sold it to Arizona-Colorado Land and Cattle Company.
+In 1951 the property was sold to the Newhall Land and Farming Company which held it until 1962 when retaining the mineral rights, Newhall sold it to Arizona-Colorado Land and Cattle Company.
 In 1971 a portion of the Baca Grant, under the corporate ownership of the Arizona-Colorado Land and Cattle Company, immediately south of Crestone, was subdivided, creating the Baca Grande, a subdivision originally platted for about 10,000 lots.
 At great expense, underground utilities were installed and roads built.
 However, sales lagged and by 1979 the development was considered a liability by the corporation, then renamed AZL.
 Maurice Strong, owner of a controlling interest in AZL and his fiancée Hanne Marstrand visited the development and "fell in love with it."
 The Strongs were inspired to create a world spiritual center and began granting parcels of land to traditional spiritual organizations.

 In the late eighties, the remaining lands and waters of the ranch, now termed the "Baca Ranch" or "Baca", were used as a base by the corporate ownership of the ranch, reorganized as "American Water Development, Inc" (AWDI), to make an application in the Colorado Water Courts to develop and export deep underground water to the front range cities of Colorado.
-This application was vigorously opposed by the local community in the San Luis Valley and met defeat in the Colorado Supreme Court in 1991.
+The application was vigorously opposed by the local community in the San Luis Valley and met defeat in the Colorado Supreme Court in 1991.

 In 1995, with the Baca under new ownership, a new group of investors initiated another water exportation plan.
 The Stockman's Water plan, as it was known, was the creation of San Luis Valley native Gary Boyce and his Cabeza de Baca company.
 The Stockman's Water plan was defeated in the Colorado legislature in 1998.